Elizabeth Crowley: Legislative work

-In 2010, when the city faced serious budget cuts and Bloomberg Administration planned to close as many as 20 firehouses, Crowley, as Chair of the Council Committee on Fire & Criminal Justice, led a coalition of elected officials and community members to stop the planned closures.
-Crowley has taken both the Bloomberg and de Blasio administrations to task to improve the reliability of the city's 911 system.
+In 2010, when the city faced serious budget cuts and the Bloomberg administration planned to close as many as 20 firehouses, Crowley, as chair of the Council's Committee on Fire and Criminal Justice Services, joined other elected officials and community members in opposing the planned closures.
+Funding for the fire companies was restored in the adopted budget, an outcome for which the Council claimed credit as a body.
+Crowley criticized both the Bloomberg and de Blasio administrations over the reliability of the city's 911 system and the way the Fire Department reported ambulance response times.
+The city's overhaul of the 911 system was later found by the Department of Investigation and the city comptroller to have been affected by extensive outsourcing and cost overruns.

+As chair of the Committee on Fire and Criminal Justice Services, Crowley also held oversight of the New York City Department of Correction and Rikers Island.
+In October 2014, following a report by the United States Attorney for the Southern District of New York that found a pattern and practice of excessive force against adolescents in the city's jails, her committee held a hearing at which members characterized the treatment of young detainees, including their placement in solitary confinement, as torture.
+In March 2015 the committee questioned the performance of the jails' medical provider.

-Crowley led a fight to preserve and expand City health services for women.
-Crowley has also sponsored legislation to expand access to HPV vaccinations, birth control and other women's health services.
-Crowley has pushed the FDNY to double the number of women serving as firefighters in her efforts to improve gender equality among the city's emergency services.
-In an effort to bring more women to leadership roles in corporations, Crowley sponsored legislation requiring companies receiving city contracts to report the gender and racial makeup of their board members and executives.
+Crowley supported efforts to preserve and expand city health services for women and sponsored legislation to expand access to HPV vaccinations, birth control and other women's health services.
+Crowley pressed the Fire Department to increase the number of women serving as firefighters, who at the end of 2014 numbered 44 out of about 10,500.
+She sponsored legislation, enacted as Local Law 44 of 2016, requiring companies receiving city contracts to report the gender and racial makeup of their board members and executives.

+In March 2013, The New York Times reported that Council Speaker Christine Quinn had confronted Crowley over a statement to community newspapers in which Crowley took credit for saving local firehouses without crediting Quinn, and that Council funding for senior centers and youth sports programs in Crowley's district was cut days afterwards.
+Quinn said Crowley had committed "a completely inappropriate, attention-grabbing act", and, asked whether the funding cut was retaliation, replied, "It is what happened that year."

-Owing to her background in historic preservation, Crowley has worked to protect important local landmarks.
-In 2013, Crowley joined advocates in successfully lobbying the city's New York City Landmarks Preservation Commission (LPC) to confer landmark status on the century-old Forest Park Carousel, one of the last works of master carver Daniel Carl Muller, culminated a 40-year battle by the Woodhaven community to secure official landmark status for the beloved carousel.
+In 2013, Crowley joined advocates in successfully lobbying the city's New York City Landmarks Preservation Commission (LPC) to confer landmark status on the century-old Forest Park Carousel, one of the last works of master carver Daniel Carl Muller.